 Each food container is 100% recyclable and BPA-free.
 These are easy to recycle using your city’s recycling program.
 I read on the website that packaging can be returned to Eat Clean by leaving it outside for collection.
 This wasn’t communicated to me and I haven’t been asked to return anything so it could be outdated information or depend on your location.

-Eating with Eat Clean: Not Bad, but Not Great Either
+Eating With Eat Clean: Not Bad, but Not Great Either

 Eating with Eat Clean is as simple as heating up your meals in the microwave or oven.
 If you’re using an oven, the meals might take around 15-30 minutes to heat up, depending on how quickly it preheats.
 For microwaves, start with around 2 minutes and add 30 seconds at a time if your meals are still cold.